 - Testing is not all that can be automated. - Project compilation, installation, deployment, etc. - Project build automation: - Automating the entire compilation, testing, and deployment process. - Ant is an XML-based tool for automating build process.

 Next Time

 - Exercise Session: Unit Testing Practice

 - Next Wednesday: Structural Testing

 - Pezze and Young, Ch.
 5.3 and 12

 - Assignment 1 due Sunday.

 - Assignment 2 out.

-- (Based on Lectures 8-10)
+- (Based on Lectures 7-10, but you can start)

 UNIVERSITY OF TECHNOLOGY